snok/django-guid/README.rst

 `settings.py <https://github.com/JonasKs/django-guid/blob/master/demoproj/settings.py>`_ file for a complete setup.)

-Add the middleware to the middleware (To ensure the GUID to be injected in all logs, put it on top)
+Add the middleware to the :code:`MIDDLEWARE` setting (To ensure the GUID to be injected in all logs, put it on top):

 .. code-block:: python